-This policy applies to all staff, including senior managers, clinicians, trainers and administrative staff, or anyone working on behalf of Positive Response Training and Consultancy.
+This policy applies to all staff, including senior managers, clinicians, trainers and administrative staff, or anyone working on behalf of Positive Response Training and Consultancy Ltd (Positive Response).

-Positive Response Training and Consultancy believes that no service user should ever experience abuse of any kind.
+Positive Response believes that no service user should ever experience abuse of any kind.
 We have a responsibility to promote the welfare of all service users and to keep them safe.
 We are committed to practice in a way that protects them.

-Positive Response Training and Consultancy is committed to supporting the right of service users at risk to be protected from abuse and to making sure all staff work together in accordance with national and local policies, and act promptly when dealing with allegations or suspicions of abuse.
+Positive Response is committed to supporting the right of service users at risk to be protected from abuse and to making sure all staff work together in accordance with national and local policies, and act promptly when dealing with allegations or suspicions of abuse.

 SAFEGUARDING IS EVERYBODY’S BUSINESS